gob1thaasan/Raspberry/README.md

 # Raspberry Pi
+---
 Weekend Raspberry Pi projects.
-Each project folder contains a breadboard picture, code and a short video.
+Each project folder contains a breadboard picture (fritzing), python code and a short video.
 Below is the list:
----
-1. Blink

-2. PushButton
+1. Blink: A Simple GPIO code to get started with.
+LED blinks when the code is run in the terminal: `$python3 blink.py`

+2. PushButton: A LED will blink when a push button is NOT pressed.
+However, the LED stay on continually when the push button IS pressed.
+Demo available at [Youtube](https://youtu.be/P6J-T9LiKJA)

 ## References